 - Facebook is the real heavyweight when it comes to marketing on social media.
 With more active users than the population of China, Facebook users watch more than 4 billion videos a day.
 Check out our guide to posting your video on Facebook here.

 - Twitter is a good place to show off your fancy new Biteable video, as people are more likely to click on a Twitter link that features video content than anything else.
 But the golden rule here is to keep it short.
 Twitter marketers are describing Twitter video content as ‘micro-videos’.
 Check out our guide to posting videos on Twitter here.

 - Instagram is primarily a visual social media site where you can only post pictures or video, and is not as recognised as Facebook, Twitter or YouTube, so unless your business is very visual (i.e. photographer, hairdresser or vinyl toy maker) it probably isn’t worth the time to maintain a presence here.

 - Pinterest is very similar to Instagram, in that it is primarily visual.
 Users create virtual pinboards of images and videos that they like, and the slant is very design-based, so unless you are in a very design-based field (i.e. fashion designer, painter, architect etc.) it may be a waste of time to post your videos here.

 - LinkedIn is like Facebook for business.
 It has 433 million users worldwide, in over 200 different countries or territories.
 Professionals maintain profiles that list their achievements and credentials like an online CV, and businesses can browse profiles related to their industry when they need employees.

 OH MY GOD, I LOVE YOUR CRAZY, COOL WORK!
 This Biteable delight just up-levelled my WHOLE GAME!
 I just created my first two videos and am ecstatic!

-Check out a couple of examples made by customers above.
-For further reading, tips, and tricks related to making social media work for, we’ve got some great articles and resources below:
+For further reading, tips, and tricks related to making social media work for you, we’ve got some great blog articles and resources below: